Jordan Weems: Houston Astros

 On June 2, 2025, Weems signed a minor league contract with the Houston Astros.
 In nine appearances for the Triple-A Sugar Land Space Cowboys, he posted a 2-1 record and 3.97 ERA with 10 strikeouts across 11 1/3 innings pitched.
 On June 24, the Astros selected Weems' contract, adding him to their active roster.
 In two appearances for Houston, he struggled to an 0-1 record and 6.00 ERA with no strikeouts over three innings pitched.
 Weems was designated for assignment by the Astros on July 4.
 He elected free agency after clearing waivers on July 7.
 On July 9, Weems re-signed with the Astros organization on a minor league contract.
 On August 13, the Astros added Weems back to their active roster.
 After allowing five runs in 1 1/3 innings across two games against the Baltimore Orioles, Weems was designated for assignment on August 18.
 He cleared waivers and was sent outright to Triple-A Sugar Land on August 20.
 Weems elected free agency on September 29.

+Los Angeles Dodgers

+On February 9, 2026, Weems signed a minor league contract with the Los Angeles Dodgers.
+He was assigned to the Triple-A Oklahoma City Comets to begin the regular season, but struggled to an 0-1 record and 9.88 ERA with nine strikeouts in 13 2/3 innings pitched across 17 appearances.
+Weems was released by the Dodgers organization on May 18.